Residential Property Condition Disclosure Report Form - UPDATED

 Important Carbon Monoxide Detector News

 The threat of Carbon Monoxide is real and as of January 1, 2014, Sellers of 1-2 family homes built prior to October 1, 2005 arerequired to furnish their purchasers with an affidavit that the property has working smoke and carbon monoxide detectors or to provide a credit.
+CTR has set up a page to provide information on the law and the changes here.
 You can download the revised affidavit (effective July 1, 2014).